FDA Schedules PCAC Review of 12 Peptides for Compounding Access

 Traveling to United States with Peptides

 When traveling to United States with peptides, the legality depends on each peptide's classification.
 Prescription peptides (Tirzepatide, Semaglutide, HGH, Liraglutide, PT-141) typically require documentation such as a prescription or doctor's letter when crossing borders.
-Enforcement in United States is rated as "Lenient."
+Enforcement in United States is rated as "Moderate."
 Always declare pharmaceutical products at customs and carry documentation of any prescriptions.

 New to peptides?
 Start with the basics on peptide.camp →